MaxJ02/DS18B20-rpi-pico/README.md

 - Create a `temp_sensor.py` file and copy the provided code into this file.
 - Optionally, create a `config.json` file with the pin number and interval:

+{
+  "pin": 16,
+  "interval": 9
+}

+    Transfer both the temp_sensor.py and config.json files to your Raspberry Pi Pico.

+### 4. Running the Script

+After uploading the files, navigate to the Python file via Thonny Python IDE or run the following command in the REPL prompt:

+import temp_sensor

+## Expected Output 📈

+The console should repeatedly display the unique id of the Raspberry Pi Pico, the sensor's id, and the temperature read from the sensor in the following format:

+<pico_id> <sensor_id> <temperature>

+### Troubleshooting 🛠️

+    Verify that the sensor is securely and correctly connected.
+    Ensure config.json is in the correct format and located in the same directory as temp_sensor.py.
+    Confirm the availability of all required libraries in your MicroPython environment.
+    Update your MicroPython firmware if encountering any errors or discrepancies in displayed ids.